slab-itu/plos_stylometric_icadl_2017/README.md

-This code is to reproduce the results of paper entitled "Authorship Attribution using Stylometry on PLOS Full Text" submitted to JCDL 2017 conference
+This code is to reproduce the results of paper entitled "Lexical and Syntactic Features based Clustering of PLOS Full Text Papers using Stylometry" submitted to JCDL 2017 conference